Green Line Test

 What Experts Actually Think

-Dr. Lillian Glass, a body language expert who has appeared on major networks, has stated that while posture analysis has value, the Green Line Test is "far too simplistic" to draw meaningful conclusions.
-Joe Navarro, former FBI agent and body language expert, has noted that reliable body language analysis requires observing clusters of behaviors over time — not a single postural cue from one photo.
+Dr. Lillian Glass, a body language expert who has appeared on major networks, has stated that while posture analysis has value, the Green Line Test is "simply not true" as a way to draw meaningful conclusions about a relationship.

 So Why Is It So Popular?